leonarddeutgen/TableFlowBackend/README.md

 **TableFlow**
-TableFlow is a modern, web-based restaurant management system designed to simplify workflows for one or multiple establishments.
+is a modern, web-based restaurant management system designed to simplify workflows for one or multiple establishments.
 Built from real-world experience to eliminate the friction found in traditional POS systems.
 Live Demo | Frontend Repo | Backend Repo
 **The Inspiration**